saulocantanhede/tfgreek2/docs/textformats.md

    * [unaccent](features/unaccent.md#start): word without accents and diacritical markers.
    * [unicode](features/unicode.md#start): Unicode presentation including all material before and after word.

-The following image shows the relation between these features.
+The relation between these features in relation to the surface text is shown in the following image.

 <img src="features/images/details_surface_features.png" width="400" >

-Text can be represented in multiple ways.
-In this Text-Fabric database, a number of formats are defined, each with a unique name.
-The format names follow a structured naming schema consisting of a string of keywords separated by hyphens (-):
+The text formats in this Text-Fabric database are identified by unique names that reflect their actual formats.
+These names follow a structured naming schema, consisting of a string of keywords separated by hyphens (-).

 ```
  `what`-`how`-`fullness`